 The Rikkoku description of Sumontara:

-Managa refers to the Port of Malacca in Malaysia.
+Managa refers to the Port of Mallaca in Malaysia.

-"Smells light and enticing, changing like the mood of a woman with bitter feelings.
+"Smells light an enticing, changing like the mood of a woman with bitter feelings.
 The fragrance is of good quality if it disappears quickly.
 None of the five qualities are easily detectable."

-Incense continues to be a major part of Japanese culture.
-Kodo has seen some restoration, and nearly all temples in homes in Japan participate in either casual enjoyment or its use in a religious ceremony.
+Incense continues to be a major part of the Japanese culture.
+Kodo has seen some restoration, and nearly all temples in homes in Japan participate in either casual enjoyment, or its use in religious ceremony.

 We should mention the ancient incenses still preserved in various Japanese temples, and of the famous fragments of Ranjatai.
 The paper on Ranjatai mentions three parts were cut.
 One by the Shogun Ashikaga Yoshimasa, one by the Daimyo Oda Nobunaga, and one by the Meiji Emperor.